Buza/CognitoAuthKitiOS/README.md

-# SwiftCognitoAuth
+# CognitoAuthKitiOS

-SwiftCognitoAuth is a simple interface for managing user authentication using AWS Cognito.
+CognitoAuthKitiOS is a simple interface for managing user authentication using AWS Cognito on iOS.

 ## Features